-Reichsleiter Martin Bormann.
-He was, "the most powerful, the least public," remarked a prominent British historian, concerning this man.
+Reichsleiter Martin Bormann was "the most powerful, the least public," remarked a prominent British historian.
 Bormann was quickly appointed Hitler's personal secretary soon after the mysterious Rudolph Hess flight to Scotland in 1941.
 (A fortuitous year in more ways than one I might add.)

-Martin Bormann Jnr. is perhaps the most prominent of the surviving family.
-He was born in 1930 and is a former Catholic priest.
-He was implicated recently in a sex clergy scandal that occurred sometime in the 1960s.
-This case it seems is still on going in the courts.
+Martin Bormann Jnr. was perhaps the most prominent of the surviving family.
+He was born in 1930 and was a former Catholic priest.
+He was implicated in a sex clergy scandal that occurred sometime in the 1960s.
+He died in 2013.

 And of the controversial evidence presented by the State Prosecutor, that his father's skeletal remains found at the bridge in Berlin were genuine, he replied: "But I have never been sure of that.
 Their evidence was unconvincing."
 And I think I have to agree with him in this matter.

-Robert Von Schrich born 1938 was the third child of the marriage but was tragically "killed in the early 1970s in a car accident."
+Robert Von Schrich born 1938 was the third child of the marriage, but was killed in the early 1970s in a car accident.

-His mother Henrietta Von Schirach-Nee Hoffmann and incidentally her father was Hitler's favourite photographer, Heinrich Hoffmann, later divorced her jailed husband in 1949, when he was incarcerated in the Allied Spandau Prison.
-Her son Klaus sadly, "Never forgave his mother for not standing by his father when he was in prison, when he was a broken man."
+His mother Henrietta Von Schirach-Nee Hoffmann, and incidentally her father was Hitler's favourite photographer, Heinrich Hoffmann, later divorced her jailed husband in 1949, when he was incarcerated in the Allied Spandau Prison.
+Her son Klaus, "never forgave his mother for not standing by his father when he was in prison, when he was a broken man."
 As they say children may forget, seldom do they forgive.

 Yet I can't help suspecting that the resilient Von Schirach boys have moved on in their lives.
 The tragedy however for so many other children of the Nazis is that they were unable to do so and have remained emotionally scarred ever since.

-Albert Speer.
-This delightful photograph of Albert Speer and his children, seated in an open BMW convertible car and perhaps taken during the war in 1943.
-Papa Speer is naturally at the driving wheel.
+This photograph is of Albert Speer and his children, seated in an open BMW convertible car, and perhaps taken during the war in 1943.
+Speer is naturally at the driving wheel.
 Yet accounts of him since his death reveal a rather frigid man who did not seem to need another's affection or friendship.

 Hilde born 1936 is a practicing politician in Germany, specialising in educational matters and promoting "green issues."

-Adolf Eichmann: He was the former precise note keeper of the 1942 "Wannsee Conference," that dwelt with the frightening "Final Solution," which Himmler had prepared and sanctioned.
-Adolf Eichmann fathered four sons by wife Vernonika, they were Klaus (1936), Horst (1940), Dieter (1942), and Ricardo born 1955 in Buenos Aires.
+Adolf Eichmann was the former precise note keeper of the 1942 "Wannsee Conference," that dwelt with the frightening "Final Solution," which Himmler had prepared and sanctioned.
+Adolf Eichmann fathered four sons by wife Vernonika, they were Klaus (1936), Horst (1940), Dieter (1942), and Ricardo (1955) in Buenos Aires.
 The other three were born in Europe.